 The species are mostly from the following major families: Asteraceae (11%), Rosaceae (7%), Cyperaceae (7%) and Poaceae (7%).
 Ferns account for 6% of the vascular plants found on the mountain.

 Bryophytes, non-vascular plants (mosses and liverworts)

-Lichens are the result of symbiosis between a fungus and a photosynthetic microorganism (bacterium, alga).
-The fungus part provides support for the alga’s growth and in turn provides the fungus with carbohydrates from photosynthesis.
+Lichens result from the symbiosis between a fungus and a photosynthetic microorganism (bacterium, alga).
+The fungus part supports the algae’s growth and, in turn, provides the fungus with carbohydrates from photosynthesis.
 Precipitation supplies most of their nutritional needs.
 They can grow on various substrates (rock, bark, leaves, soil, wood).
 There are nearly 20,000 species of lichens.
-At Mont St. Hilaire, 54 lichen species have been identified, many of them rare.
+At Mont Saint-Hilaire, 54 lichen species have been identified, many of them rare.

 Lichens are particularly sensitive to air pollution.
-They are therefore very useful bioindicators in monitoring the state of evolution of our environment.
+Therefore, they are very useful bioindicators in monitoring the state of evolution of our environment.